cabrerac/cabrerac.github.io/_includes/_snippets/25-udenar-ml-intro/transformer/practical.md

 import json
 ```

 Then we define a class that will operate as an interface between our program and the LLM.
 The class will have methods to setup the connection with the LLM, create the prompt, parse the output, and send queries to the LLM.
+We are using the [`gemini-2.0-flash`](https://deepmind.google/models/gemini/flash/) model in this example.

 ```python
 class LLMInterface: